JAPAN IN WINTER BIRDING TOUR: DETAILED ITINERARY

 Japan in Winter: Day 13 Nemuro is situated at the base of the ornithologically famous Nemuro peninsula and the surrounding area provides some of the finest birding in the Japanese islands.
 The countryside around Lakes Furen and Chobushi, which will be frozen over at the time of our visit, is predominantly forested and after a sudden snowfall the landscape takes on a real ‘winter wonderland’ appearance.
 Landbirds are rather limited at this time of year, so it is the sea coasts and harbours that hold the most attraction for the birdwatcher.

-At Cape Nosappu the waters are thronged with sea ducks, including flocks of Long-tailed Ducks, Common Goldeneyes, and Stejneger’s Scoter (sometimes split from Velvet) and Black Scoters (sometimes split from Common).
-Pelagic and sometimes Red-faced Cormorants feed offshore, whilst Spectacled Guillemots, Common (and sometimes Thick-billed) Murres (Common and Brünnich’s Guillemots), Crested and Least Auklets, and Ancient Murrelets can be seen bobbing up and down in the waves, although often quite far out.
+At Cape Nosappu the waters are thronged with sea ducks, including flocks of Long-tailed Ducks, Common Goldeneyes, and Stejneger’s and Black Scoters.
+Pelagic and sometimes Red-faced Cormorants feed offshore, whilst Spectacled Guillemots, Common and sometimes Thick-billed Murres (or Common and Brünnich’s Guillemots), Crested and Least Auklets, and Ancient Murrelets can be seen bobbing up and down in the waves, although often quite far out.
 In order to obtain much better views of these alcids, we will take a short boat trip out of one of the local harbours.

 There are international flights out of Haneda departing later this evening or after midnight, or we can book you into an hotel near the airport if you are departing the following day.